msclarissawhite/localhappenings-v2/ORGANIZER_QUICKSTART.md

 **Write a clear description.** Explain what attendees will do, what to bring, and any requirements (registration, age limits, etc.).
 Use the formatting toolbar to add headings and bullet lists for readability.

 **Provide complete location details.** Include the full address if possible.
 This helps attendees plan their route and assess accessibility before arriving.

+**Select relevant event types.** Choose tags that accurately describe your event.
+Families use these to filter Browse Events, so selecting appropriate types helps the right audience find your activity.

 **Check your email.** You'll receive notifications about your event status.
 If an admin requests clarification, respond promptly to get your event published faster.